rbogle/aws-cloudtrail-notifier/README.md

-# Organizational Cloudtrail Event Notification
+# Cloudtrail Event Notification

 This project creates a notification system for cloudtrail events being logged to a cloudwatch log group.

 It does this by creating cloudwatch metric-filters and alarms on patterns in your logs, along with an eventbridge rule to for the state changes of those alarms, and a lambda function which then gathers details of the cloudwatch log entry and sends notification to a Slack Channel and SNS topic of your choosing.

-This system can be very effective for monitoring a whole AWS Organization of accounts when utilizing an organization cloudtrail and logging that trail to a cloudwatch log group.
+This system can be very effective for monitoring a whole **AWS Organization** of accounts when utilizing an organization cloudtrail and logging that trail to a cloudwatch log group.
 Alarm patterns will be matched against events in all the accounts in your organization automatically and send notifications centrally within minutes.

 ## Prerequisites and Bootstrapping